Neha Seth — Updated On August 1st, 2022

 String similarity levenshtein distance

 Up until now, we have calculated the edits directly by looking at the words.
-However, it would be difficult at times to get the minimum number of edits required to transform the words just by looking at them.
+However, it would be difficult sometimes to get the minimum number of edits required to transform the words just by looking at them.
 Hence, there is another method to compute the Levenshtein distance by the matrix method.

 Matrix Method for Levenshtein Distance